 Media Discussion Assignment

 The media discussions are your opportunity to research and discuss a topic related to biology that is of interest to you.
-Even if you’re not bound for Medical School or concentrating in bioengineering, there is sure to be something in the news that piques your interest.
-You will work with your lab team to select, research and lead a discussion of the article.
-You will distribute your article electronically to the class by 12 pm one day before (Thursday) your presentation.
+You will work with your lab team to select, research and lead a discussion of the article, podcast, website, etc. You will post your article or a link, along with any prep that you want the class to do, to Canvas by 12 pm one day before your presentation.
+You can post as a Discussion on Canvas, send to a course assistant or me to post as an announcement, or email to the class.
+(I’m not sure which method is actually best at getting students’ attention.)

-You can reach the entire class by sending an email through Blackboard.
-Your group will be responsible for running the entire discussion (calling on students with their hands up, directing the conversation back to the main topic if it strays too far off, keeping the discussion flowing, etc.).
+Your group will be responsible for running the entire discussion (planning the activity, calling on students, directing the conversation back to the main topic if it strays too far off, keeping the discussion flowing, etc.).

 • Synthetic Life Biologists are crafting libraries of interchangeable DNA parts and assembling them inside microbes to create programmable, living machines

-• Science closing in on ageing gene Experts believe they are a little nearer to tracking down a gene that may influence how long you live.
+• Science closing in on aging gene Experts believe they are a little nearer to tracking down a gene that may influence how long you live.

 • Picturing DNA: DNA and Race